 Is a slack business giving your financial chart a hiccup!
 Get the 2022 Free Annual Astrology report for guidance and suitable remedies.

 The Holy scriptures relate to a legend that mentions the importance of Vagh Baras.
 It is believed that at the time of Samudra Manthan or Churning of the Sea, five wish-fulfilling cows or Kamdhenus emerged.
 Among them appeared a Divine cow named Nanda.
 The day gained religious importance of worshipping the sacred cow Nanda and gradually came to be celebrated as Vagh Baras.

 Vagh Baras is a day to honour the Holy cow and calves.
-Rituals followed on this day are as follows:
+Following rituals followed on this day:

 - Cows and calves are bathed and draped in colourful clothes.